ideapark/career/works/reporter/README.txt

 =============

-This program is designed to generate call stack graph. to compile it, should have to install
+This program is designed to generate call stack graph. to compile it, you should have to install

     cygwin gcc/gdb libsqlite libpopt libstdc++